1909 (O) Barber Quarter

 Description

 The 1909 (O) Barber Quarter is a quarter produced at the New Orleans Mint as part of the Barber Quarters 1892-1916 series.
-Total mintage reached 712,000.
-The obverse features Liberty facing right wearing a Phrygian cap topped by a laurel wreath, with the word LIBERTY on a headband, while the reverse displays a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM.
-Designed by Charles E. Barber.
+With a mintage of 712,000, this is a less common issue — the lowest mintage among 4 mint variants, representing only 4% of total production.
+The obverse features Liberty facing right wearing a Phrygian cap topped by a laurel wreath, with the word LIBERTY on a headband and the reverse displays a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM.
+The 1909-O is the final New Orleans Mint quarter — the facility closed permanently after this year.
+Struck at the New Orleans Mint, which operated from 1838 to 1909 and produced coins prized for their historical Southern provenance.
+Estimated market value ranges from $84 to $5.9K depending on grade and condition.
 Struck in 90% silver, 10% copper, weighing 6.3 grams, 24.3 mm in diameter, with a reeded edge.
 Cataloged as PCGS #5655.
-The Barber Quarter was part of Charles Barber's matching design family that included the dime and half dollar.
-The 1901-S Barber Quarter (mintage 72,664) is the key date and a major 20th-century rarity.
-The 1896-S, 1913-S, and 1914-S are also prized semi-key dates.